 - Sask First Program’ Coach or Trainer

 - Hockey Saskatchewan Instructor for Cross-Ice, Half-Ice, Female Festival and Female Futures’ events

 - Hockey Saskatchewan Officiating Development Program’ Leadership Team

 Hockey Saskatchewan recommends that all Minor Hockey Associations include Criminal Record Checks within their Minor Hockey Association Screening Policy for Board of Directors, Team Officials / Coaches, and all Instructors working with Minor Hockey Players and Officials.
 For more information on screening processes, check out the Hockey Canada Screening Policy and Screening Tool Box.

 *The above screening matrix is provided as a recommendation for all Minor Hockey Associations to use in their screening practices.

 Ethics and sport go hand-in-hand when it comes to providing an environment that is both healthy and prosperous for our game.
 Respect in Sport is an organization that strives to educate those involved in sport about the importance of inclusiveness and to identify/train those individuals with the proper response in times of conflict.
 The online Respect in Sport Activity Leaders / Coach Program educates youth leaders, coaches, officials and participants to recognize, understand and take action on issues of bullying, abuse, harassment and discrimination.
 It may be the single most important training your leaders will receive to assist them in creating a safe, healthy and respectful environment for all participants!

-Safety measures include policies and guidelines that have been implemented by the Saskatchewan Hockey Association in conjunction with Hockey Canada and/or partners such as Coaching Association of Canada and Respect In Sport.
+Safety measures include policies and guidelines that have been implemented by Hockey Saskatchewan n in conjunction with Hockey Canada and/or partners such as Coaching Association of Canada and Respect In Sport.
 These assist in mediating risk in certain areas.
 Below is a listing of safety measures that are currently active within Saskatchewan hockey.